Bill Glose: Reviews

+All the Ruined Men

 Publishers Weekly: “Glose writes knowingly about the emotions that assault soldiers coming home from a combat zone and confronting a world that no longer makes sense...
 This sterling collection stands with Tim O’Brien’s The Things They Carried.”

+The Christian Science Monitor: “Glose's book is a privilege to read, a tribute to his comrades in war and peace, a divulgence of truth that gives necessary attention to veterans and their families.
+At the same time, it is a call to society for increased compassion for these men and women.”

 Kirkus Reviews: “Glose adds his impressive voice to those of writers like Kevin Powers and Phil Klay...A collection of painfully honest and consistently empathetic glimpses of modern American soldiers in war and peace.”

+Half a Man

 Richard B. Myers (General, USAF, Ret.
 15th Chairman of the Joint Chiefs of Staff): “Bill Glose's poetry brings the last 12 years of war in the Middle East and Central Asia into sharp focus.
 He elicits all the many emotions that a soldier experiences and allows us a rare glimpse into how the people fighting and those caught up in conflict see war.
 Everyone will learn from this work.”

+Virginia Walkabout

 Jackie Mohan: “Virginia is in good hands as Glose's well-honed expertise with language and lyricism takes the reader on a journey across the state.
 While some poems ruminate on nature more generally, his poems are strongest when he describes the quirks and histories of specific locations, from Tangier Island to the James River to Norfolk, such as how Norfolk got its mermaids.
 His poems also tell the stories of the people he encountered along his way, from notable figures of times long gone, such as Capt.
 John Smith, to the lives of Virginians today.”

+The Human Touch

 Lyn C. A. Gardner: “This accomplished collection by a Hampton Roads' poet touches both the horrors and wonders of human life, providing philosophical reflections about life and relationships and taking the time to understand and empathize with both strangers and family.
 Starting from his own encounters but reaching far beyond them, Bill Glose succeeds admirably at the difficult task of making the poet's specific, personal experience universal.”